 3. Why are staff with chronic diseases still working?No person with a recognised and properly diagnosed chronic medical condition should be allowed to commence work in an environment that may facilitate them getting the COVID-19 infection.
 Any person who is considered to be at an increased risk of developing more complicated signs and symptoms of the COVID-19 infection are advised to remain in self-isolation until it is deemed safe to return to normal activities – work included.
 Such persons must not present themselves to their normal work environment, but should endeavour to work from home as far as is possible.

-8. Process when staff gets sick while on duty?Any staff / person who develops symptoms whilst on duty or on Campus must report this to his/her line manager or Reslife Coordinator.
-Please isolate yourself as best you can and call the UWC call centre (number) or the UWC Paramedic Services for further advice and instructions (number).
+3. Process when staff gets sick while on duty?Any staff / person who develops symptoms whilst on duty or on Campus must report this to his/her line manager or Reslife Coordinator.
+Please isolate yourself as best you can and call the UWC call centre (021 959 3900) or the UWC 24 Hour Emergency Line for further advice and instructions (021 959 2100).
 You can also call the UWC Campus Health & Wellness Centre for further direction (021 959 2876/5).
 Do not move around Campus or your office space and do not interact with any other person unless instructed to do so.

-11. When staff are found having high temperature?Staff will be screened at the entrance to campus, and if their temperature is above normal they will be advised to return home and consult with their medical practitioners
+5. When staff are found having high temperature?Staff will be screened at the entrance to campus, and if their temperature is above normal they will be advised to return home and consult with their medical practitioners.

-12. Will personal details of staff be shared?No personal information of staff will be shared unless these are requested by mandated offices and with permission from individuals
+6. Will personal details of staff be shared?No personal information of staff will be shared unless these are requested by mandated offices and with permission from individuals.

 The Western Cape Government has also provided quarantine facilities for people whose living conditions at home are not conducive - Western Cape Hotline 021 928 4102